 In 1963 Laurelville began a long-term partnership with the Pittsburgh Kids Foundation (formerly PYN) to host “mud weekends” at Laurelville every fall.
 Thousands of youth from the Pittsburgh area have played, prayed and discovered the love of Jesus Christ at Laurelville through this important partnership.

 Though the original purchase was only 45 acres, today Laurelville has 600 acres where guests can walk along a large creek, watch spectacular sunsets, climb to the top of Chestnut Ridge for stunning views of the Laurel Highlands, or just rest on a rocking chair and take in the quiet.
-Laurelville still offers strong programming for all ages, include a full summer camp line-up for children ages six to seventeen and adult and family programming like the Friendship Week: A Retreat for Families, Friends and Persons with Disabilities, and the Music & Worship Leaders Retreat, among others.
+Laurelville still offers strong programming for all ages, include a full summer camp line-up for children ages six to seventeen and adult programming like the Music and Worship Leaders Retreat, among others.
 To learn more about Laurelville programs, click here.

 Laurelville’s history continues to be celebrated—and its future, shaped— by those who have supported it through prayer, volunteer time and energy, and financial gifts.
 From the very beginning Laurelville has been owned by a group of families, known as the LMCC Association.
 Currently consisting of more than 300 families, this group meets annually for Association meetings, appoints a board of directors to provide organizational oversight, provides financial assistance for scholarships and building projects and promotes Laurelville around the country.